 How awesome would it be to have this resource right in your neighbourhood?!

-Here's a fresh-to-market income-producing residence right on Avenue Road, with the library and loads of other amenities just down the block: A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village.
+Here's a soon-to-market income-producing residence right on Avenue Road, with the library and loads of other amenities just down the block: A Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village.
 Offered for sale at $3,858,888!

-Similarly, our tony listing at Casa Condominio Residenza, called Culture, Couture & Contemporary Living At Casa Condiminio Near Yonge & Bloor, is located at 33 Charles Street East - just under a 10-minute walk away from Yorkville and the bright lights of Yonge & Bloor!
+Similarly, our NOW SOLD tony listing at Casa Condominio Residenza, called Culture, Couture & Contemporary Living At Casa Condiminio Near Yonge & Bloor, is located at 33 Charles Street East - just under a 10-minute walk away from Yorkville and the bright lights of Yonge & Bloor!
 Offered For $2,388,800!

 Thanks for reading!